anuk79/anuk79/README.md

 ➡ [All talk engagements](https://anuk79.netlify.app/tech_talks/)
 <br />
-If you’d like to invite me to speak at your event, [please drop me a message here](https://anuk79.netlify.app/contact_me/).
+If you’d like to invite me to speak at your event, [please drop me a message at contact@anuradhakumari.com](contact@anuradhakumari.com).

 ---